stainless-api/upload-openapi-spec-action/README.md

 or head commit for previewing a pull request's changes, saving changes to the config when needed.
 For information about the input parameters, see the [action definition](./checkout-pr-ref/action.yml).

+All except for the last action are also usable in GitLab CI.

 ### Workflow permissions